Attending a Catholic College

 - Spiritual direction and counseling

 - R.C.I.A.
-(Rite of Christian Initiation of Adults)
+(Rite of Christian Initiation for Adults)

 - Pro-Life Club

 “I’m not a very religious person, but the first thing that was super impactful was a Sister opened her class with prayer.
 We’re in the heart of Wyandotte, and there’s just so much stuff going on, trying to pull me away from going to school.
 Being able to sit in a classroom feels safe.
 Prayer is being said.
-It just really makes me feel at home.
-One of Donnelly’s mottos is ‘become the best version of yourself’ and that is so valuable and magnificent to me.
-It’s just a really great platform for me to actually express myself and be the best version that I can become."
-Niesha K. '17
+It just really makes me feel at home." - Niesha K. '17